De La Salle High School (Concord, California): In media

 The De La Salle football team was the subject of two 2003 books.
 One Great Game: Two Teams, Two Dreams, in the First Ever National Championship High School Football Game, by Don Wallace, follows the undefeated 2001 season and national championship showdown with Long Beach Polytechnic High School, and splits its focus between the schools.
 When the Game Stands Tall was written by Contra Costa Times sportswriter Neil Hayes, who followed the team for practices, games, and meetings during its undefeated 2002 season.
 The foreword was written by former Oakland Athletics and St. Louis Cardinals manager Tony LaRussa.
-Don Wallace also wrote about De La Salle and Ladouceur in an article called "The Soul of a Sports Machine", published in the October 2003 edition of Fast Company magazine.

-The 2014 movie When the Game Stands Tall is based on Hayes' book.
+The 2014 movie When the Game Stands Tall is based on Neil Hayes' book.